 Bulldog Experience has set standards and definitions for what qualifies as experiential learning.
-Participatory and introductory experiences that students engage in are more geared toward getting students involved in the experiential learning cycle.
+Participatory and introductory experiences in which students engage are geared more toward getting students involved in the experiential learning cycle.
 However, culminating experiences should incorporate elements to ensure that they are having a positive impact on students.
 Kuh, O'Donnell, and Reed (2013) found that high-impact practices share eight key elements: